Fillability obstructions for high-dimensional confoliations: Confoliated bLob's and normal forms

-We now give here some natural examples of confoliated bLob's (that are not contact bLob's as in \cite{MNW}), with the intention of showing that these are not that rare. \begin{example} The simplest example can be found in the product of an overtwisted contact manifold $(M,\xi_M=\ker \alpha)$ with an aspherical symplectic manifold $(W,\omega)$ admitting a weakly exact Lagrangian $L$.
+We now give here some natural examples of confoliated bLob's (that are not contact bLob's as in \cite{MNW}), with the intention of showing that these are not that rare. \begin{example} The first, and most relevant for us, example can be found in the product of an overtwisted contact manifold $(M,\xi_M=\ker \alpha)$ with a symplectic manifold $(W,\omega)$ admitting a weakly exact Lagrangian $L$.
 In $M$, there is a contact bLob $N_c$ (for example a Plastikstufe) by \cite{BEM15}.
 Consider in $M\times W$ the confoliation $\xi=\ker \alpha$ endowed with the compatible two-form $\mu=\omega$.
 Then $N=N_c\times L$ is a confoliated blob of $(\xi, \CS_{\xi,\mu})$.
-Notice that in this case each leaf of $\cK_{\xi}$ near $N$ intersecting $N$ extends as a copy of $(W,\omega)$, so \Cref{item:confoliated_bLob_regular_leaves_lagrangian,item:confoliated_bLob_characteristic_leaves_in_xiN,item:confoliated_bLob_characteristic_leaves_lagrangian} follow from the symplectic asphericity of $W$ and the fact that it intersects $N_c$ along the weakly exact Lagrangian $L$. \end{example}
+Notice that in this case, each leaf of $\cK_{\xi}$ near $N$ intersecting $N$ extends as a copy of $(W,\omega)$, so \Cref{item:confoliated_bLob_characteristic_leaves_weakly_exact} follows from the fact that said leaf of $\cK_\xi$ intersects $N$ along the weakly exact Lagrangian $L$. {The bifoliation readily fits the conditions required by Items \ref{item:confoliated_bLob_bifoliated_binding_boundary} and \ref{item:confoliated_bLob_smooth_normal_forms}.} \end{example}

-\begin{example} Let $(M,\xi,\CS_{\xi,\omega})$ be any confoliated manifold admitting a confoliated bLob, and $(N,\eta,\CS_{\xi,\mu})$ another confoliated manifold of the same dimension.
-Assume moreover that both the c-symplectic confoliations are honest contact near two given points $p\in M$ and $q\in N$.
+\begin{example} Let $(M,\xi,\CS_{\xi,\omega})$ be any confoliated manifold admitting a confoliated bLob, and $(N,\eta,\CS_{\eta,\mu})$ another confoliated manifold of the same dimension.
+Assume moreover that both the c-symplectic confoliations are honest contact near two given points $p\in M$ and $q\in N$, namely, near those points we have $\omega=0$ and $\mu=0$.
 Then, performing a contact connected sum near those points gives a c-symplectic confoliation on $M\# N$ which admits a confoliated bLob.
 Notice that the accessible set from the confoliated bLob in $M$ has not changed by this process. \end{example}